hossein-zare/wester-chunk-upload/README.md

 > Feel free to add more status codes to your client side.

-> If another status code is returned the chunk must be re-uploaded such as `timeout` and `network error` status codes.
+> If another status code is returned the chunk must be re-uploaded such as `timeout` and `network error`.

 ## Client Side
 ### Headers